firtoz/openai-wrappers/README.md

 # @firtoz/openai-wrappers

 This package provides a set of functions for working with the OpenAI API.
-Specifically, it provides functions for generating text completions and chat completions using the GPT-3 language model.
+Specifically, it provides functions for generating text completions and chat completions using the GPT-3 and 4 language models.

 The package exports two sets of functions: `getCompletionAdvanced` and `getCompletionSimple` for text completions, and `getChatCompletionAdvanced` and `getChatCompletionSimple` for chat completions.
 The "advanced" functions provide